 - Are you making it a group activity?
 While it may be tempting to tackle the grocery shopping together, consider leaving your family members at home, if possible.
 Sending only one person per household to the store helps reduce crowds, as well as your whole family's risk of getting sick.

 - Are you keeping your distance?
 It's hard to maintain social distancing at the grocery store, but it's necessary.
 Give grocery staff and your fellow shoppers six feet of space as often as possible — even in crowded aisles and while checking out.

 - Are you wearing a cloth face mask?
 Not only can a cloth mask help keep you from getting sick, is also helps keep you from getting other people sick if you're presymptomatic or asymptomatic.
-But, you'll want to be sure you're wearing, washing and storing your mask correctly.
+Pro tip: Make sure you're wearing, washing and storing your mask correctly.

 - Are you carrying hand sanitizer?
 Many stores are disinfecting carts and providing hand sanitizer, but you may want to bring your own alcohol-based hand sanitizer just in case.
 Don't touch your face unless you can first sanitize your hands, and consider also sanitizing your hands before touching personal items, like your purse or wallet.

 - Are you at high risk?
 If your age or chronic health conditions put you at higher risk for developing a serious case of COVID-19, you may want to take extra precautions.
 Some grocery chains are reserving shopping hours specifically for adults over the age of 60.
 If you want to avoid the store altogether, consider curbside pickup, having your groceries delivered to your doorstep or asking that good neighbor of yours to grab items for you when he or she visits the store.